 To/from the airport

 2. Lic.
 Adolfo López Mateos International Airport (TLC) is a smaller airport located in Toluca, just 30 minutes/40 kilometres from the financial district of Mexico City.
-It's gaining importance as it has the longest runway of all Mexican airports and has a growing number of flights with budget airlines, especially with Interjet and Volaris.
-There are international flights to/from Houston with Expressjet Airlines.
+It's gaining importance as it has the longest runway of all Mexican airports and has a growing number of flights with budget airlines, especially with Interjet, Volaris and TAR.
+There are international flights to/from Houston and Fort Lauderdale with Spirit.